Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility

-where the second equality follows by plugging in for $p_{C_I}(G_I-X_T)$ and using \eqref{E:exp1}.
+where we used \eqref{E:exp1}.
 Therefore, by our noise trader convention

-Using \eqref{E:weighted_risk_tol_IN} this gives the population weighted terminal gains $\omega_I \wh{\We}^I_{0,T} + \omega_N \wh{\We}^N_T$
+Using \eqref{E:weighted_risk_tol_IN} this gives the population weighted terminal gains $\omega_I \wh{\We}^I_{0,T} + \omega_N \wh{\We}^N_{0,T}$

 \begin{rem} We pause briefly to discuss why the market signal $H$ takes the form in \eqref{E:H_def}.
-Namely, consider when $H=H(G_I,G_N)$ for a function $H$ invertible in $G_N$.
-Invertibility implies that $p^H_T p^{H,G_I}_T = \lambda(H,G_I)u(T,X_T,G_I)$ (in words, knowing $H$ then $G_I$ is the same as knowing $G_I$, as $H$ is invertible in $G_N$ and $G_N = G_I + \textrm{noise}$) and hence the first order conditions in \eqref{E:opt_I}, \eqref{E:opt_N} are unchanged.
-Then, in the population weighted gains, the only component dependent on private information is
+Indeed, \eqref{E:opt_I}, \eqref{E:opt_N} imply the only component dependent on private information in the population weighted gains of $I$ and $N$ is

 We need this quantity to be $\F^m_T$ measurable.
 Clearly this can be achieved by taking the market signal to be $H_{old} = (\alpha_I G_I + \alpha_N G_N)/(\alpha_I + \alpha_N)$, and this is what was done in \cite{MR4192554}.
 Presently we take $H$ as in \eqref{E:H_def}.
 As $\sigma(H) = \sigma(H_{old})$ the equilibrium is unchanged choosing $H$ or $H_{old}$.
-We choose $H$ as it is of the same form as $G_I$ and hence yields the interpretation that the market gets a signal of the same form as the insider, just of a lower precision.
-Note also that the form of $H$ is independent of $U$'s preferences, which is understandable as only $I$ and $N$ have private signals to communicate. \end{rem} We lastly consider $U$, who using \eqref{E:ell_T_def} has first order optimality condition
+We choose $H$ as it has the same form as $G_I$ and hence yields the interpretation that the market gets a signal of the same form as the insider, just of a lower precision. \end{rem} We lastly consider $U$, who using \eqref{E:ell_T_def}, \eqref{E:qprob_m} has first order optimality condition